tholonia/iching_cli/book/v2/markdown/hexagram_03.md

 **Negotiation**: The hexagram represents the negotiation between flowing resistance (Water) and awakening force (Thunder).
 This creates dynamic tension between movement and obstacle. **Limitation**: Structure is provided by water above, indicating that growth faces resistance.
 Thunder below suggests that energy must break through barriers. **Contribution**: This pattern contributes to evolution by showing how new developments emerge.
 It demonstrates how initiative overcomes inertia.

 #### ***Tholon 18 of 32: "Transformation Cycle"***
-#### The *dynamic* path is creates "Difficulty at the Beginning" (3 <sub>*17*</sub>) and "The Cauldron" (50 <sub>*46*</sub>).
+#### This hexagram is within the *dynamic* path of "Transformation Cycle" formed by "Difficulty at the Beginning" (3䷂<sub>*17*</sub>) and "The Cauldron" (50䷱<sub>*46*</sub>).
 This pair-path represents the journey from initial struggles and challenges to the maturation and transformation of potential into reality.
 It is a cycle of growth, where difficulties are the raw materials that, through perseverance and transformation, lead to the creation of something valuable and nourishing.